 Concerned about the cost of studying?
 Here’s what you need to know about getting a subsidy on your fees and minimising upfront costs.

-Starting a postgraduate degree as a working dad may seem daunting at first, but before you file it in the “too hard” basket, read our tips to make study and fatherhood do-able.
+Starting a postgraduate degree as a working parent may seem daunting at first, but before you file it in the “too hard” basket, read our tips to make study and parenthood do-able.